Richard-L4/the-majors/readme.md

 ## Five Planes of UX Design
 - **1.Strategy Plane (Why?)**
-- Purpose: The website aims to introduce beginners or casual enthusiasts to the sport of golf.
+- Purpose: The website aims to introduce beginners or casual enthusiasts to the game of golf.
 - Goals:
    - Provide an overview of major golf chamionships, their locations, and dates.
    - Offer a brief history of the founding fathers of golf.